 It’s one of the great wedding mysteries – how to get a wedding announcement in the New York Times?!
 While there are likely many factors that only the paper can speak to, here are the steps we took to get our wedding announcement published in the New York Times.

 I still clearly remember getting the call from the reporter looking to fact check our information before writing the announcement.
 It was the New York Times and they were calling to ask about our wedding.
 Had we made it in?
 We had just about, but we still had a few steps to take in order to ensure it would be published.

-These are the steps we took:
+These are the steps we took (read or watch):

-Include interesting tidbits!
+5. Include interesting tidbits!
 Michael and I had a good meet-cute story, which probably helped.

 6. My dad was also our officiant (and crushed it!).
 I have heard the officiant is of interest to the paper.
 So note your officiant in the submission.

 MORE: Sign up for media consulting services!

 Those are the steps we took – and it worked!
 We closely followed directions and did our research.
 It was still a BIG surprise when they called!
 And now a very fond memory.
 Check it out here!